 What is the school calendar for Academic Year 2020-2021?

-No, there will a phased re-entry to limit the number of people in the dental school building at one time.
-The entire school community will be trained about significant changes to the environment and on our new processes as we return (See Health and Safety FAQs below).
+No, there has been a phased re-entry to limit the number of people in the dental school building at one time.
+The entire school community was trained on significant changes to the environment and our new processes as they returned.

 We began a slow restart of clinical activities in June, prioritized by patient needs in some graduate clinics and Faculty Practice, in addition to the Emergency Clinic, Pediatric Dentistry at Riley Hospital, and Oral and Maxillofacial Surgery at University Hospital, which have been operating since March, even when other dental clinics were closed.